-UPD calls for service to the WTAMU campus or the Amarillo Center are received in the communications center by a dispatcher where the information is entered into a Computer Aided Dispatch (CAD) system.
+UPD calls for service to the WTAMU campus are received in the communications center by a dispatcher where the information is entered into a Computer Aided Dispatch (CAD) system.
 The dispatcher will request basic information regarding the call for service and the caller's contact information as an officer may need to subsequently reach the reporting party.
 A police officer will then be dispatched to the scene or to the location requested by the reporting party.
 The police officer may issue a case number for the call and complete an incident report.
 Copies of all incident reports are kept with the UPD Records for a time-period mandated by institutional and state records retention policies.

 UPD will respond as quickly and safely as possible to any request for assistance, whether it is an emergency or not.
 Response time is based on current activity and severity of the call.
-A UPD officer is on duty at the Amarillo Center and will respond immediately following a request for assistance made to the WTAMU Communications Center.